 Campaigning is a team game.
 Your first step is to find others who are prepared to be active members of a campaign team.
-Every trust has an IRO (industrial relations officer); yours is there not to do the campaigning work for you, but to support you and your colleagues and help you get organised.

-In the first instance, we will ask your IRO to make contact with all those who we know want to be active in order to help coordinate the setting up of a local team and give us the best start possible.
+In the first instance, a BMA staff member will make contact with all those who we know want to be active in order to help coordinate the setting up of a local team and give us the best start possible.
 To build your team you could:

-Ask your LNC chair or IRO to put you in touch with junior doctor reps on the committee
+Ask your LNC chair to put you in touch with junior doctor reps on the committee